Capital Investment Entrant Scheme^

 Strong experience and expertise

 The funds are managed by Schroders’ top-class investment teams, namely the Asian fixed income team and the Asian equities team.
 The teams have extensive investment experience.
-In particular, the Hong Kong Dollar Bond fund manager has 13 years, the Hong Kong Equity fund manager has 20 years, and the China Opportunities fund manager has 18 years of investment experience.
+In particular, the Hong Kong Dollar Bond fund manager has 19 years and the Hong Kong Equity fund manager has over 20 years of investment experience.

 Extensive resources and insights

-The Asian fixed income team consists of 12 investment professionals while the Asian equities team has 40.
-The teams can also leverage on Schroders’ resources of over 350 portfolio managers and analysts in the world for research and insights.
+The Asian fixed income team consists of 17 investment professionals while the Asian ex-Japan equities team has 40.
+The teams can also leverage on Schroders’ resources of over 500 portfolio managers and analysts in the world for research and insights.

 Recognition for superior performance